Tuition-Free College For Recent High School Graduates

 What is the free community college proposal?

-This $20 million state allocation provides up to two years of free community college to the high school graduates most affected by the pandemic: the Classes of 2020, 2021, 2022, and 2023.
+This $20 million state allocation provides up to 200% time to complete a program of free tuition and fees at the community college to the high school graduates most affected by the pandemic: the Classes of 2020, 2021, 2022, 2023, 2024 and 2025.
 It was signed into law on April 20, 2022 by Governor Janet Mills as part of the supplemental budget.

 To qualify, students must